- Borrowers who want to borrow $50,000 or less

-- You can wait a few days until you receive your money
+- Borrowers who can wait a few days to receive loan funds

 If you need a relatively small personal loan for debt consolidation, moving expenses, or home improvements, PenFed Credit Union could be a good choice.

-It offers loans with competitive interest rates and loan terms as long as 60 months.
+PenFed offers loans with competitive interest rates and loan terms as long as five years.